fherb2/wildlifeRecords2Hdf/README.md

 ### maximum_timeshift_percent

+---

+TODO: Add the alternativ last_sample_time_dt parameter into the documentation.

+---

 Audio data are sampled by an analogue-digital converter (ADC) in the sound device.
 The frequency of the sampling is specified by driver configurations.
 However, the sample clock is generated by an oscillator in the audio device that is not synchronised to the system clock and therefore not synchronised to an NTP server.
 The actual clock generated by the oscillator depends on the individual sound device (electronic component tolerances) and the temperature of the electronic components involved in the clock generation.
 Apart from the fact that there are also time shifts between the start time measured in the system time and the actual time of the first – and, if ultimately not even the exact system time of the start of the first sample is stored, but the timestamp of the creation of the sound file is used as a reference by storing the first sample, then it is clear that time differences arise here that are considerably greater than the time between two samples.

 If we later want to combine the samples of the consecutive files into one uninterrupted sound, for example, to let the chunks run through the analysis independently of the actual individual file beginnings and file ends across all samples, then we will naturally run into problems with the time alignment of the samples over longer uninterrupted recording periods.
 To restore the missing synchronicity of the ADC over long periods of time when recording with the actual system time (at the end the atomic time, via which the system synchronises itself using NTP), the samples must be corrected over long recording periods with regard to time.
 This results in new samples that remains synchronised with the running (NTP-synchronised) time over a longer period of time.
 If the resampling is not carried out, the frequencies in the sound will shift slightly because the playback clock does not correspond exactly to the recording clock.
 Since we know that the system clock has very good long-term stability due to the NTP-based mechanism, but that the ADC's sample clock does not, this means that the sound from the recorded samples has to be converted into a sound that corresponds to sample times that are very accurate and permanently corrected with atomic time using NTP.
 Attention: None of this applies if the entire recording system itself does not have NTP synchronisation.
 Here, too, the sample clock is slightly asynchronous with the actual time.
 However, the system time itself is also not particularly stable, which means that the time stamps are also created asynchronously with atomic time.
 Such conditions are present, for example, in microcontrollers.
 For example, the Audiomoth device. – Since there is basically no synchronicity in this case, it does no harm if data from such systems are also treated equally, like systems with system clock synchronisation to an atomic clock.